 On May 10, 2021, we entered into that Amendment No. 1 to the Series B Warrant (the "Series B Warrant Amendment") with each of the holders of the Company's outstanding Series B warrants.
 Pursuant to the Series B Warrant Amendment, the term of the Series B warrants was extended from May 11, 2021 to August 31, 2021.
+As of September 30, 2021, Series B warrants, together with Series A-2 warrants, all expired.

-Recent Business Development
+Recent Business Developments